confidential-computing/governance/project-progression-policy.md

  * Demonstrate that the current level of community participation is sufficient to meet the goals outlined in the growth plan.
  * Since these metrics can vary significantly depending on the type, scope and size of a project, the TAC has final judgement over the level of activity that is adequate to meet these criteria.
  * Demonstrate that the project is invested in growing a diverse and inclusive community.
 Resources and recommendations are available in [diversity and inclusion policies](diversity-and-inclusion-policies.md) and through your mentor.
- * Receive a two-thirds supermajority vote of the TAC to move to Incubation stage.
+ * Receive a two-thirds supermajority vote of the TAC to move to Graduation stage.

 ### Emeritus Stage
 **Definition**